 HIPAA for You?

 Is your organization prepared for the Health Insurance Portability and Accountability Act (HIPAA) compliance?
 Do you understand the HIPAA Privacy laws for Ohio?
 We can help you with Ohio HIPAA Privacy and Compliance plans.
 Do you have a HIPAA compliance plan with policies and procedures?
 If you do, have you recently reviewed your compliance plan, policies and procedures?
-When you engage us for HIPAA consulting we will review and revise your plan to assure compliance with HIPAA Rules and best practices that apply to the state of Ohio.
+When you engage us to consult on your HIPAA program we will review and revise your plan to assure compliance with HIPAA Rules and best practices that apply to the state of Ohio.
 Moreover, if you don’t have a compliance plan we will draft a plan with policies and procedures that offers complete coverage of the privacy, security and HITECH requirements.
 We have helped many organizations with their plans.

 HIPAA & State Law